Car Wash Equipment

 - Device to deliver high volumes of wash water to the underside of vehicles to remove mud and salt.
 Can also be used as a rust inhibitor applicator.

-- Usually applied by an arch, forms water-resistant coating on vehicle for shine, polishing and protection.
+- Usually applied by an arch, forms a water-resistant coating on vehicles for shine, polishing and protection.
 Sometimes applied in foam form or liquid.

 - Type of scrubber on short booms that move around to the front and rear of the vehicle.